Are you looking for an easy, indoor homesteading activity to try with your kids this summer? Why not make some

 - Slowly mix the flour into the water in a large mixing bowl.
-The mixture will get very thick, so use a wooden spoon to mix rather than a whisk.
+The mixture will get very thick, so use a wooden spoon instead of a whisk.

-- Knead the dough to make the sure it’s as mixed as possible.
+- Knead the dough by hand to make sure it's thoroughly mixed.

 - Using a rolling pin flatten the dough to ½ inch thick.